atlasxomics/AtlasXbrowser_docs/docs/ImageConfiguration.rst

     Above is the unexpanded cropping box.
 Drag to encapsulate the neon box (ROI) of the image.

 *Note:* The red box forces itself to be kept as a square.
-This is why the the rest of the box changes shap upon moving one side or corner.
+This is why the the rest of the box changes shape upon moving one side or corner.
 Due to the criteria of being kept a square, it is also possible that in order to encapsulate the entire ROI the red cropping box goes off the screen.
 As long as the entire neon outlined ROI is contained within the area of the red cropping box, this is fine.